 No such luck.
-Now having seen me, it lowered itself to the floor, on all fours.
-A low rumbling growl emitted from the beast and it began to stalk forwards.
+Now having seen me, it lowered itself to the floor on all fours.
+A low rumbling growl emitted from the beast and it began to stalk forward.

 Fuck it, I thought.
 It’s made its intentions clear, time to put it down.
 My rifle centred on the thing’s head, flicking the selector switch from safe to semi-automatic and brought my finger to the trigger.